Hey Jealousy: Release

-"Hey Jealousy" was the band's first commercial hit single, reaching number 25 on the Billboard chart in the US.
-The song has since become one of the band's most enduring hits.
+"Hey Jealousy" made its debut on the Billboard Top 100 on July 24, 1993.
+It was the band's first hit single, peaking at number 25 on the Billboard chart on October 16, 1993.
 Guitarist Jesse Valenzuela joked, "It got everywhere.
-You can hear it at the Lowe's hardware."
+You can hear it at the Lowe's hardware".
+"Hey Jealousy" has become known as the band's signature song and one of its most enduring hits; it was certified gold by the Recording Industry Association of America (RIAA).

 Critical reception

 A review by Rolling Stone called the song "manna for radio", highlighting "the ease with which this quintet casts hooks".
-AllMusic staff writer Rick Anderson stated that "'Hey Jealousy' and 'Until I Fall Away' are the two songs that leave the deepest impression".
+AllMusic staff writer Rick Anderson identified "Hey Jealousy" and "Until I Fall Away" as the two songs from New Miserable Experience "that leave the deepest impression".

 Ed Masley of The Arizona Republic listed the song as the Gin Blossoms' best song on his list of the band's top 30 tracks, writing, "It's the obvious choice for a reason -- the signature song that started as the breakthrough hit that made the whole thing possible.
 And it's a great song, brilliantly arranged so as to maximize the tension and release, its understated verses taking on intensity in a wave of distorted guitars as the song makes its way to that singalong chorus."

+In a review of the single, Ryan Wasoba of Crawdaddy! considered "Hey Jealousy" more closely in light of Hopkins's struggles, arguing:

+But despite this context, Wasoba still lauded the track as a "bona fide have-a-kick-ass-summer jam": "Through all the potential melancholy, 'Hey Jealousy' is still a party.
+The guitars still jangle, the tambourine still shimmies.
+The solo is still totally bitchin'."

 Pitchfork said, "Wilson sings, the words rippling out uncannily smooth, their inherent desperation buffed to a shine.
 The levity in the song's arrangement—the jangling guitar arpeggios, the shivers of tambourine—belie the weight of the addiction and mental illness Hopkins found himself tangled in while writing, which dragged him to his death."